 Long-Term Care Facilities

-- NEW Guidance for Operations During COVID-19 Health Emergency
+- Guidance for Operations During COVID-19 Health Emergency (link is external)

 - Considerations for Residents Returning to Long-term Care FacilitiesNEW(link is external)

 - Writing a COVID-19 Outbreak Preparedness and Response Plan for a Long term Care Facility